justjake/ts-cli/README.md

 ## Known Deficiencies

 - Design modifications for the `Command` interface to allow nesting subcommands easily without custom code.
+Currently, because we throw if an unknown flag is given, a standard CLI command cannot dispatch to subcommands unless they both share the same flags.

+  An elegant design would allow for arbitrary nesting of commands and subcommand loaders.

 - The current `validate: Validator<T>` interface is not introspectable at runtime, which limits the usefulness and accuracy of help messages for an argument.
   All we can show to guide the user is the default value.

-- Tests.
-Ah, tests.
+  A usable system should be able to infer specific syntax based on the type of the flag.

 - Documentation.

   It should be auto-generated from TSDoc comments in the source.

 - Examples for subcommands.

+  This should go in the ./examples directory.

+- Tests.

+  Ah, tests.